We value your privacy

 Anaemia

-Anaemia occurs when your body doesn’t produce enough red blood cells to take oxygen from your lungs to the rest of your body.
-This is another way in which your blood isn’t reaching your feet regularly enough to keep them warm on their own.
+Anaemia occurs when your body doesn’t produce enough red blood cells to transport oxygen from your lungs to the rest of your body.
+And much like peripheral artery disease, this means that your feet might not get enough regularly oxygenated blood to keep them warm on their own.

 Raynaud’s disease

-Your body overreacts to cold when you have Raynaud's disease.
-If the temperature drops, your fingers and toes may feel numb and frozen.
-Sometimes they even change colour, from pale at first and then turning blue.
-As you begin warming up, they may sting and become red.
-Anxiety, stress, and cold weather can trigger these attacks.
+Often, if the temperature drops, you might find your fingers and toes start to feel numb or even frozen – sometimes, they may even change colour, going from pale to blue!
+Then, as you begin warming up, they may sting and become red.

 High cholesterol

-High cholesterol can bring with it some complications with your circulation, which, as we explained above, can leave you with very chilly feet when you’re inactive!
+Essentially, the higher the cholesterol you have, the harder it is for your body to pump blood to the farthest parts of your body, which, as we explained above, can leave you with very chilly feet when you’re inactive!

 Stress

-Stress can have lots of unusual side effects, including cold feet, fainting, or feeling numbness in your hands and feet.
-This is because when you’re stressed, your body tries to protect your vital organs in your core by pulling back blood from your extremities to keep blood in your core for longer.
-Managing stress and anxiety can help your body relax and feel warmer at night – check out our guide to managing sleep anxiety for more advice.
+This is because, when you’re stressed, your body tries to protect your vital organs in your core by pulling back blood from your extremities to keep blood in your chest for longer.
+Fortunately, if you can find ways to lower your stress and manage sleep anxiety, you can help your body relax and feel warmer at night!

 Cropped image of woman on her bed putting yellow wool socks on.